flowck/firmino.work/src/posts/algo-101-reverse-a-string-in-place.md

 ---
 title: "LeetCode's Reverse String: in-place with O(1) extra memory."
-date: 2021-10-14 23:04:19
+date: 2021-10-14T23:04:19.000Z
 metatags: algorithms
 description: Write a function that reverses a string.
 The input string is given as an array of characters s.
-cover: "posts/algo.jpg"
+cover: posts/algo.jpg
 isPublished: true
-isArchive: false
+isArchive: true
 ---

 Write a function that reverses a string.
 The input string is given as an array of characters s.